Close up of an albatross, sea bird, sitting on the ocean surface.

 Prepare

-Familiarize yourself with the image cards, using either the PDF (Sources and Sinks – Image Cards – PDF) or the Google Slides (Sources and Sinks – Image Cards – Google Slides).
+1. Familiarize yourself with the image cards (Sources and Sinks – Image Cards – Google Slides).
 Each image depicts an aspect of the sources or sinks of plastic in the environment.
 Most images also include a description or information to understand the image.
-Print out the Image Cards and cut the printouts along the dotted lines, or upload the Image Cards onto your Learning Management System (LMS) for students to access digitally.
+Decide how many images you want each student or group to analyze, and adjust the worksheet to match.
+We recommend not to include image #5 for middle school students and younger students.

 In class